gph82/mdciao/README.rst

 System Requirements
 ===================
-At the moment, ``mdciao`` is CI-tested only for GNU/Linux and Python versions 3.6, 3.7, 3.8, 3.9.
+At the moment, ``mdciao`` is CI-tested only for GNU/Linux and Python versions 3.7, 3.8, 3.9, and 3.10.
 MacOS CI-tests are failing currently because of a segmentation error (139 and 11) when `calling mdtraj.dsssp <https://github.com/gph82/mdciao/runs/2415051993?check_suite_focus=true>`_.

 Authors
 =======